📝 Module 1 · 9 Lessons

 9 Lessons in This Module

-- 8›Monroe's Motivated SequenceThe classic 5-step persuasion structure used in TED talks and sales pitches: Attention → Need → Satisfaction → Visualization → Action.
+- 8→Monroe's Motivated SequenceThe classic 5-step persuasion structure for school assemblies and debates: Attention → Need → Satisfaction → Visualization → Action.

 Next Module